Feminism | Posted by Sophie T.B. on 03/16/2011

 Young Feminism: The Fire Inside Me

 In fourth grade I had my first dose of feminism.
 I had read an article in a local feminist magazine that spoke of the expected roles and stereotypes of a modern female.
 The issues they were talking about bothered me.
 I could feel it.

 In my elementary years I attended a Catholic school and was well aware of the male dominance in the church.
 So when I was nine I said that I wanted to be a priest.
 I spoke to my teacher about this.
 At first she sort of dismissed it as a silly wish of a fourth grader.
 But when I asked her why I just couldn’t do it like any other boy could she just sighed and shook her head.
 She didn’t know.

 I now realize that …

 Feminism | Posted by 5hereen 5ays on 09/30/2010

 teenage feminism is global as proven by 5hereen 5ays

 Life has those funny ways of kicking you when you’re finally getting somewhere and helping you out when you’re ready to give up.
 Somewhere between nursing our constantly sore backsides and finding the will to soldier on, we discover those things that define us.
 Attributes like adaptability, perseverance, integrity and resilience are what I find myself reaching for almost daily.
 It’s not always easy to do what I’m trying to do, but no one said it was going to be.

 Picture a teenaged, atheist, bisexual feminist with a seemingly confident personality.
-You might imagine a strong, young woman who speaks openly about sexuality and gender issues, a public speaker or a member of a women’s rights committee, an active member of the GLBT community or a mouthy, opinionated member of …
+You might imagine a strong, young woman who speaks openly about sexuality and gender issues, a public speaker or a member of a women’s rights committee, an active member of …

 Feminism | Posted by Gwen on 02/15/2010